jameslamb/conference-notes/scipy/SCIPY-2022.md

 - by 2015, "you could do a lot of high-energy physics in the Python stack"
     - and that included using these ROOT files
 - dealing with "jagged" data was a problem
-- `uproot` was a ROOT fille reader + writer, and installing it was as easy as `pip install uproot`
+- `uproot` was a ROOT file reader + writer, and installing it was as easy as `pip install uproot`
 - awkward array was ddeveloped to support `uproot`
     - "jagged arrays", where you have a variable nuumber of values in each "row"
     - originally HEP focused, but nnow more general
-    - this was first written in pure Python, but now has some compiiledd codde in it
+    - this was first written in pure Python, but now has some compiled code in it
 - `pybind11`
     - preferred over Cython / SWIG for `awkward` and `uproot`
 - building redistributable wheels is tough